cousquer/speedy-vue/uPortal-components-new.md

 npm run build
 ```

-To assemble the webjar and put in local maven repo, run:
+To assemble the webjar and put it in the local maven repo where the uPortal-start
+project can find it, run:

 ```
 ./gradlew install